MHCommunity/mousehunt-improved/README.md

 ### Location HUDs

-TODO: update
+> Most location HUDs have had their font sizes increased, colors cleaned up, and other minor tweaks to make them more readable.
+Below are some of the more individual changes. _Reminder_: You can toggle each of these on or off individually in the settings.

 - Balack's Cove
   - Shows a countdown to the next low, mid, and high tides.
 - Burroughs Rift
   - Adds a larger mist meter to the HUD.
   - For each of the three cheeses (Magical String, Terra Ricotta, Polluted Parmesan), the current available mice pool will be shown in the HUD, along with the ability to quickly change cheese.
-    - Click on titles to change change, click on mist display to toggle mist.
+    - Click on titles to change cheese, click on mist display to toggle mist.
 - Bristle Woods Rift
   - Modifies the size of the quantity and Time Sand displays to be a bit bigger.
   - Adds an indicator for each status effect so you don't need to hover over the mouse to see what it is.